JamesNewton/BitShift-Variations-unrolled/README.md

 https://www.youtube.com/watch?v=MqZgoNRERY8

+For a few notes on how it works (beyond the [source code](https://github.com/JamesNewton/BitShift-Variations-unrolled/blob/master/code)) see the local [wiki](https://github.com/JamesNewton/BitShift-Variations-unrolled/wiki)

 "Let's all" fork this to continue to "unroll" it and document how it works!

 If you haven't used github... well...
 A) you should, and B) this is a great place to start.
 Git can be very very scary and complex, but getting started is easy: If you see some change you could make to the "code" file listed above, then